S-i-l-v-e-t/DraconicReactor_PID_Control/README.md

 - However testing new arguments without AES's protect can easily make your reactor a huge firework
 - To disable AES, add `overClock=true` to the top of program
 - When you start program with that,screen will warn you the AES was disabled
+### Q:How to mute the beeping warning when auto stop?
+- Refill and restart your reactor and it will disappear